miguel-saiph/harmonies-solo-companion/README.md

 ## Features

 * Access to the 15 scenarios by swiping left or right.
-* Show the requisites and saves the highscore of each scenario.
+* Show the requisites and saves the highscore (and only the highscores) of each scenario.
 * Earn medals upon reaching certain scores.
 * Show general instructions for getting a valid score.
 * Has a calculator to add up the total score of a game.